-The London Pass is a pass for those visiting London that includes access to dozens of attractions across the city, including some major ones like the Churchill War Rooms and Kensington Palace.
+The London Pass is a pass for those visiting London that includes access to dozens of iconic London attractions across the city, including some major ones like the Tower of London and Kensington Palace.

 Is the London Pass a Scam?

-No, no scam here.
 It’s a legitimate attractions pass that many visitors to London buy and appreciate.

 Is the London Pass Worth It?

 The reason is that it depends on if you plan your trip to maximize use of the pass or not.

-If you did three attractions in one day, the Tower of London (£24.70 online in advance), the View from the Shard (£32.00 online in advance) and Westminster Abbey (£21.00 online in advance), you would be up to £77.70 that is the least amount you would have spent doing those things and paying separately – more if you decided to just turn up on the day and purchase tickets.
+If you did three attractions in one day, the Tower of London (£29.90 online in advance), the View from the Shard (£32.00 online in advance) and Westminster Abbey (£27.00 online in advance), you would be up to £88.90 that is the least amount you would have spent doing those things and paying separately – more if you decided to just turn up on the day and purchase tickets.

 However, particularly if you are buying a longer pass, it would be very easy to not meet the threshold for making the London Pass worth it unless you did everything at breakneck speed and only focused on the expensive attractions.

 Keep in mind that you don’t need to get the London Pass for your whole trip – you can just pick a day or a few days to purchase the pass and then do the more expensive attractions in that time to make your money’s worth.